Wildlife Rehabilitation

 Keep trying.
 Wildlife rehabilitators are very busy, especially during the spring and summer.
 If you get an answering machine, leave a message and make it easy for them to reach you.
 Call around to others in the area.
 Be willing to arrange transportation for the animal once a rehabilitator is found.
 Remember that there is no government funding for wildlife rehabilitation in Ontario, and all rehabilitators are funded entirely by private donations.

-You cannot keep the baby raccoon or care for it yourself – it needs specialized care that you don’t have the means to provide.
-Keep it in a cardboard box in a dark, quiet, place.
-Make sure it has a heat source, like a hot water bottle.
-Don’t give it any food or water until you’ve spoken to a wildlife rehabilitator.
+You cannot keep the baby raccoon or care for it yourself – they need specialized care that you don’t have the means to provide.
+Keep them in a cardboard box in a dark, quiet, place.
+Make sure they have a heat source.
+Don’t give them any food or water until you’ve spoken to a wildlife rehabilitator.
 Further temporary care instructions can be found here.